mkcode/statesman/README.md

 ### Defining a Transition class

 You are free to set up a state machine and corresponding transition behavior however you like.
-A `TransitionHelper` module is included to help provide structure and reduce boilerplate code.
+The `TransitionHelper` module is included to help provide structure and reduce boilerplate code.

 Create a new class which includes the `Statesmin::TransitionHelper` module.
 This